xnyan/domino/README.md

 Follow [the README file under /exp-test](https://github.com/xnyan/domino/tree/master/exp-test) to run differet protocols locally for testing the installation.

-## Experiments on Azure

-Refer to [the README file under /exp-azure](https://github.com/xnyan/domino/tree/master/exp-azure) to run the experiments on Azure in the Domino paper.

 ## Data Traces for Inter-Region Latency on Azure

 Use the following two commands to download the data traces for the Globe setting (6 datacenters that are globally distributed) and the NA setting (9 datacenters that are located in North America).